 Tammy Blish-Honeycutt: My name is Tammy Blish-Honeycutt and I am the CEO of MSB Analytics Inc. It’s a small government contracting business that originally was founded by me and Tharon, my husband, in a small little room in our home.
 We had some skills that we thought we could bring to the government.

 Tharon Honeycutt: My role at the company, I see it in many different ways, but [I] execute things from a business development standpoint and a networking standpoint and community service standpoint.
 Where Tammy is really trained as a sales and marketing professional having worked for Fortune 500 companies, I learn from her in that regard and I’m trained in accounting, having been with the background not only as a CPA but also in the media business itself.
 So, it’s a great compliment to our company to be able to bring those two skills to bear.
 Huntsville’s being good to us.

-Tanya: Let’s start with the state of diversity in the defense industry.
-What are the big issues related to diversity in the defense industry right now?
+Tanya: Let’s start with the state of diversity in the defence industry.
+What are the big issues related to diversity in the defence industry right now?

 Carey: Absolutely.
-And again, especially in those STEM fields, which are absolutely critical to innovation in the defense industrial base.
+And again, especially in those STEM fields, which are absolutely critical to innovation in the defence industrial base.